Mining: Records

-As of 2019, Mponeng is the world's deepest mine from ground level, reaching a depth of 4 km (2.5 mi) below ground level.
+As of 2019, Mponeng is the world's second deepest mine from ground level, reaching a depth of 4 km (2.5 mi) below ground level.
 The trip from the surface to the bottom of the mine takes over an hour.
 It is a gold mine in South Africa's Gauteng province.
 Previously known as Western Deep Levels #1 Shaft, the underground and surface works were commissioned in 1987.
-The mine is considered to be one of the most substantial gold mines in the world.
+The mine is considered one of the largest gold mines in the world.

-The Moab Khutsong gold mine in North West Province (South Africa) has the world's longest winding steel wire rope, which is able to lower workers to 3054 m in one uninterrupted four-minute journey.
+The Moab Khutsong gold mine in North West Province (South Africa) has the world's longest winding steel wire rope, which can lower workers to 3054 m in a single uninterrupted four-minute journey.

 The deepest mine in Europe is the 16th shaft of the uranium mines in Příbram, Czech Republic, at 1838 m.
 Second is Bergwerk Saar in Saarland, Germany, at 1750 m.

 The deepest open-pit mine in the world is Bingham Canyon Mine in Bingham Canyon, Utah, United States, at over 1200 m.
-The largest and second deepest open-pit copper mine in the world is Chuquicamata in northern Chile at 900 m, which annually produces 443,000 tons of copper and 20,000 tons of molybdenum.
+The largest and second-deepest open-pit copper mine in the world is Chuquicamata in northern Chile, at 900 m, which annually produces 443,000 tons of copper and 20,000 tons of molybdenum.

 The deepest open-pit mine with respect to sea level is Tagebau Hambach in Germany, where the base of the pit is 299 m below sea level.

 The largest underground mine is Kiirunavaara Mine in Kiruna, Sweden.
 With 450 km of roads, 40 million tonnes of annually produced ore, and a depth of 1270 m, it is also one of the most modern underground mines.
 The deepest borehole in the world is Kola Superdeep Borehole at 12262 m, but this is connected to scientific drilling, not mining.